 Clogged Fuel Filter

-- A defective mass airflow sensor can be responsible for a rough idling engine.
-A mass airflow sensor detects the amount of air coming into the fuel injection system.
-Finally, The computer uses that data to deliver the proper amount of fuel to the air in the vehicle.
+- A defective mass airflow (MAF) sensor can be responsible for a, rough idling engine.
+A mass airflow (MAF) sensor, detects the amount of air coming into the fuel injection system.
+Finally, the computer uses that data to deliver, the proper amount of fuel to the air in the vehicle.

 - Over time these sensors can malfunction or become dirty.
-As a result, One of the first symptoms of a malfunctioning airflow sensor is a rough idling engine.
+As a result, one of the first symptoms of a malfunctioning mass airflow (MAF) sensor is a, rough idling engine.

-- Oxygen sensors measure how rich or lean the gases are as they exit the combustion chamber.
-So, Depending on the results; the amount of fuel entering the engine is adjusted by the vehicle computer.
-The ultimate goal is to maintain an ideal mixture that produces the lowest emissions.
-Finally, A dirty oxygen sensor will usually trigger the check engine light and can lead to a rough idling engine.
+- Oxygen (O2) sensor measures how rich or lean the gases are as they, exit the combustion chamber.
+So, depending on the results, the amount of fuel entering the engine is adjusted, by the vehicle computer.
+The ultimate goal is to maintain an ideal mixture that, produces the lowest emissions.
+Finally, a dirty oxygen (O2) sensor will usually trigger the; check engine light and can lead to a, rough idling engine.

-- A (EGR) valve is designed to open at high engine RPMs.
-The (EGR) valve feeds a portion of the exhaust back into the engine.
-As a result, reducing combustion temperatures and reduce oxides of nitrogen emissions, the main contributor to smog.
+- An (EGR) valve is designed to open at, high engine (RPM)s.
+The (EGR) valve feeds a portion of the exhaust, back into the engine.
+As a result, reducing combustion temperatures and reduce oxides of nitrogen emissions; the main contributor to smog.

 Clogged Air Filter

-So, Idling issues can be frustrating; but with a little troubleshooting; you’ll have a real chance at figuring it out.
-Also, Remember to always check your engine idle with the air conditioning and defroster turned off.
-As with many car issues, the root cause of a rough idle can either be a quick; easy, inexpensive fix, or it can be something more serious and costly.
+So, idling issues can be frustrating.
+But, with a little troubleshooting, you’ll have a real chance at figuring it out.
+Also, remember to always check your engine idle, with the air conditioning and defroster turned off.
+As with many car issues, the root cause of a, rough engine idle can either be; a quick, easy, inexpensive fix or it can be, something more serious and costly.